 Conformational Changes that Occur Upon Binding of Cyanoacrylamides 1 and 3 to BTK

-Molecular Strain Induced Upon Binding of Inhibitors to BTK
+Molecular Strain Induced Upon Binding

 The distortion/interaction analysis in Chapter 2 had revealed a strong correlation between the magnitude of the barrier for thiol addition and the distortion energy of the MA.
 In light of this correlation, the conformations of the MAs in the MD simulations were analysed in order to determine how much internal strain is introduced upon binding to BTK.
-A key question was how the structural differences in the warhead of the inhibitors affect the distortion of the bound inhibitors from their most stable structures.
-It should be noted that only the warhead regions of the inhibitors are relatively more flexible in the actual bound conformations system while the scaffolds and linkers have a more or less fixed geometry due to various interactions with the active site residues in the binding pocket.
+A key question was how the structural differences between the warheads of the inhibitors affect the distortion of the bound inhibitors from their most stable structures.
+The MD simulations revealed that only the warhead regions of the inhibitors were flexible in the bound adducts.
+The scaffold and linker moieties have a more or less fixed geometry, due to various interactions with the active site residues in the binding pocket.

-Figure 3.5 shows the comparison between the conformers sampled from the simulations of noncovalently bound BTK and the most stable conformers of inhibitors 1 and 3 as determined by MM force field.
-It is seen that prior to their bindings to BTK, the inhibitors have to “unfold” from their most stable geometries into a significantly different conformation in which certain stabilising intramolecular interactions have been lost (e.g. C-H···π interactions between the methyl protons of the capping group and the para-substituted phenyl group of 3).
-The differences in the Boltzmann averaged energies of the most stable conformers and the MD structures of inhibitors 1 and 3 are within 5.8 kcal/mol, which could easily be compensated for by the interaction with the residues.
-The losses of stabilizing intramolecular interactions would be compensated for by stabilizing intermolecular interactions with the protein.
+Figure 3.5 shows the comparison between the conformations of 1 and 3 sampled from the simulations of noncovalently bound BTK and those sampled from MM conformer searches on the free inhibitors.
+It is seen that prior to binding to BTK, the inhibitors have to “unfold” from their most stable geometries into a significantly different conformation in which certain stabilising intramolecular interactions have been lost (e.g. C-H···π interactions between the methyl protons of the capping group and the para-substituted phenyl group of 3).
+The Boltzmann averaged energies of the free inhibitors and the bound forms differ by 5.8 kcal/mol.
+This strain energy penalty could easily be compensated for by the interactions with the residues in the binding site.
 The geometry constrained exerted on Cys481 by the other residues was found to hinder the inhibitor from attaining the hypothetical ideal position of the S-Me group calculated in Section 2.2.2.4 (Figure 2.6).